Industries of Titan: Early access

 In a review published by Eurogamer, Rick Lane said it has "the potential to be one of the best" management games if it avoids overbroad parody of cyberpunk-themed capitalism.
 PC Gamer and Rock Paper Shotgun said that it was very barebones in 2020 and ran out gameplay quickly.
 However, they said it had enough potential to be worth watching.
 These early versions lacked campaigns or a tech tree.

 Release version

 After playing the final release version, PC Gamer wrote that Industries of Titan "starts strong and has some bold ideas", but they felt Brace Yourself Games focused on the wrong gameplay elements by not making the city-building deeper and putting too much effort into the rebel attacks.
 Rock Paper Shotgun called it "probably the prettiest strategy game ever" but said it gives the "persistent feeling that it's far less than the sum of its parts".
+As of 2026, negative Steam reviews reflect a persistent failure to fulfill the original roadmap.